PradhanJyo/Module-04/README.md

 ## How can you use it?

-/*Command line :
+Command line :

-For Javadoc : javadoc -d doc SortedLinkedlist.java
+- For Javadoc : javadoc -d doc SortedLinkedlist.java
-To Compile program: javac SortedLinkedlist.java
+- To Compile program: javac SortedLinkedlist.java
-To Run program: java SortedLinkedlist
+- To Run program: java SortedLinkedlist

-Code Reuse Examples are mentioned in differen pdf file.*/
+Code Reuse Examples are mentioned in differen pdf file.

 Definition of parameters